Academics

 Narrative Statements of Learning Objectives

-• Students will be able to use the rules of probability and probability distributions to model the behavior of systems and determine the probability of various events.
+• Use probability rules and probability distributions to model uncertainty and calculate the probability of engineering events.